Deep-MI/FastSurfer/README.md

 while read p ; do
   echo $p
-  nohup ./run_fastsurfer.sh --t1 $datadir/$p/orig.mgz
+  nohup ./run_fastsurfer.sh --t1 $datadir/$p/t1-weighted.nii.gz
                             --sid $p --sd $fastsurferdir > $fastsurferdir/logs/out-${p}.log &
   sleep 90s
 done < ./data/subjects_list.txt
 ```

 ### Example 3: FastSurfer Docker
 After pulling one of our images from Dockerhub, you do not need to have a separate installation of FreeSurfer on your computer (it is already included in the Docker image).
 However, if you want to run more than just the segmentation CNN, you need to register at the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html) to acquire a valid license for free.
-This license needs to be passed to the script via the `--fs_license` flag.
-Basically for Docker (as for Singularity below) you are starting a container image (with the run command) and pass several parameters for that, e.g. if GPUs will be used and mouting (linking) the input and output directories to inside the container image.
+The directory containint the license needs to be mounted and passed to the script via the `--fs_license` flag.
+Basically for Docker (as for Singularity below) you are starting a container image (with the run command) and pass several parameters for that, e.g. if GPUs will be used and mounting (linking) the input and output directories to inside the container image.
 In the second half of that call you pass paramters to our run_fastsurfer.sh script that runs inside the container (e.g. where to find the FreeSurfer license file, and the input data and other flags).

 To run FastSurfer on a given subject using the provided GPU-Docker, execute the following command: